time2025conf/time2025conf.github.io/_pages/venue.md

 As a suggestion for your Friday evening in London, we recommend attending the [BBC Proms concert in Royal Albert Hall: M. Sutherland, Tchaikovsky, Dvořák](https://www.royalalberthall.com/tickets/proms/bbc-proms-2025/khatia-buniatishvili-plays-tchaikovsky).
 The Proms is an iconic London music festival held every summer. £8 “Promming” tickets (usually standing) are available online from 9:30 am on the day of the concert.

-## Queen Mary University of LondonQueen Mary University of London
+## Queen Mary University of London

 <p style="text-align: center"><img src="../assets/img/qb.jpg" width="45%"></p>